-Here is our list of our recommendations and some ideas on what to do during a 6, 12, or an overnight layover in Hong Kong.
-For all our recommendations we have taken into account that you will require 45 minutes travel time (to and from the Hong Kong International Airport), and will need to return 2 hours before your next flight.
+Here is the list of our recommendations and some ideas on what to do during a 6, 12, or overnight layover in Hong Kong.
+For all our recommendations we have taken into account that you will require 45 minutes of travel time (to and from the Hong Kong International Airport), and will need to return 2 hours before your next flight.

 Hong Kong probably has the most iconic skyline in the world.
 And what better way to experience the skyline and hills, than in viewing them from the middle of the harbour!

 If you have just a few hours to spare during your layover in the city, there’s no better way to experience Hong Kong’s grandeur than via a Star Ferry ride.

 The Star Ferry, which costs only HK$ 3.7 ( US$ 0.50) one-way to cross the Hong Kong Harbour, is the best way to enjoy the city’s skyline in our opinion.
 The ferry takes 10 minutes to cross from Central (on the Island) to Tsim Sha Tsui (in Kowloon).
 As you begin your journey, watch as the skyline expands behind you.
 It’s magnificent!